garrandall/popular-music-data/tracks/love-is-a-house-force-m-d--s.md

 (Open up, let me in, I'm hungry for your love again) Open up and let me into your heart (Oh, darlin')

-Love is a house, you got the key (Ooh...ooh...ooh...ooh...)
-You got the key (Oh, oh....)
+Love is a house, you got the key (Oh...oh...oohohoh) You got the key (Oh, oh...)
 Love is a house, you got the key (Oh...)
 You got the key (To take me where I wanna be)

-Love is a house, love's a home (Oh...), I don't wanna be alone In your arms, I'm happy to be (Ooh, yeah)
+Love is a house, love's a home (Oh...), I don't wanna be alone In your arms, I'm happy to be (Oh, yeah)
-Open up (Open up, baby), let me in, I'm hungry for your love again (Ooh) You got the key (Hey, hey), give it to me
+Open up (Open up, baby), let me in, I'm hungry for your love again (Oh) You got the key (Hey, hey), give it to me

 Love is a house (Your love is a house)